sathisha-20/Spatial-analysis-FFDI-Koala-Habitat/README.md

 Make sure all required datasets are downloaded and extracted in the appropriate folders.

 📊 Key Outputs

+FFDI Monthly Files

+High- Risk Files

+Time series plots of FFDI clusters and trend analysis, Seasonality analysis

-Time series plots of total high-risk areas (FFDI > 12)
+Time series of Annual high risk areas

-Year-wise fire risk trends
+Validation of modelled fire risk with actual past fires

-Spatial risk maps (monthly and annually)

 Overlap analysis of fire risk zones with koala habitat

-Validation of modeled fire risk with actual past fires